HopeFlynn/cassava-example/README.md

 ### The Use Case

 For this tutorial, we're going to use the [Cassava dataset](https://www.tensorflow.org/datasets/catalog/cassava) available from the Tensorflow Catalog.
 This dataset includes leaf images from the cassava plant.
-Each plant can be classified as either "healthly" or as having one of four diseases (Mosaic Disease, Bacterial Blight, Green Mite, Brown Streak Disease).
+Each plant can be classified as either "healthy" or as having one of four diseases (Mosaic Disease, Bacterial Blight, Green Mite, Brown Streak Disease).

 ![cassava_examples](img/cassava_examples.png)